-In 1890 Park Point still did not have its bridge, but it wasn’t as if the city hadn’t been hard at work on the question of how best to bridge the canal.
-At the behest of the Common Council (Duluth operated under an aldermanic government until 1912, when it switched to a commissioner driven city council system; the city switched to its present mayor/city council form of government in 1956), the Duluth Board of Public Works had hired Alfred Pancoast Boller, a nationally recognized consulting engineer, to produce the first plan to span the canal with a professionally designed bridge.
-One of Boller’s biggest challenges would be satisfying federal engineers: as the canal and the land adjacent to it was owned and operated by the federal government, no bridge could be built without the federal government’s approval.
-That acceptance—which proved difficult to gain—as well as the costs of various proposed designs, would delay the reality of a bridge for another fifteen years.
+Once Park Point agreed to rejoin Duluth, the city finally went to work on the question of how best to bridge the canal.
+At the behest of the Common Council, the Duluth Board of Public Works hired Alfred Pancoast Boller, a nationally recognized consulting engineer, to produce the first plan to span the canal with a professionally designed bridge.
+One of Boller’s biggest challenges would be satisfying federal engineers: Since the canal and the land adjacent to it was owned by the federal government, no bridge could be built without federal approval.
+And the government would approve no bridge that could potentially block commercial shipping traffic through the canal.

 For his 1890 proposal, Boller designed a 475-foot swing bridge mounted on a massive masonry pier rising out of the canal tight against the canal’s south pier; nearly half the bridge would actually hang over Minnesota Point when in use.
-To allow ship traffic to pass, the bridge would pivot on a great turntable at its center—using fifty-eight twenty-inch steel balls as bearings—so that when it was moved to allow a ship to pass, the entire bridge would rest along the south pier wall.
+To allow ship traffic to pass, the bridge would pivot on a great turntable at its center—using fifty-eight twenty-inch steel ball bearings—so that when it was moved to allow a ship to pass, the entire bridge would rest along the south pier wall.
 The bridge would take fifteen seconds to unlock and another ninety seconds to swing out of the way or back into place.
-Boller’s report took great pains to show that his bridge would not infringe in the slightest on the passage needed for shipping, allowing 200 feet for navigation.
-He also designed the bridge’s deck to carry both railroad and horse and wagon traffic and included sidewalks for pedestrians.
+He also designed the bridge’s deck to carry both railroad and wagon traffic and included sidewalks.

-In an attempt to avoid the potential problems a bridge might create, Duluth turned its attention to a new idea: a tunnel.
-The city hired Chicago consulting engineer William Sooy Smith to come up with a plan, which he delivered on January 27, 1891.
+In an attempt to avoid the potential problems a bridge might create, Duluth turned its attention to a new idea: A tunnel.
+The city hired Chicago civil engineer William Sooy Smith to come up with a plan, which he delivered on January 27, 1891.
 The Smith tunnel would carry St. Croix Avenue (today’s Canal Park Drive) along the eastern shore of Minnesota Point underground and below the canal, emerging south of the waterway.
 Towers on either side of the canal would take pedestrians down a stairway to the walkway.
 But its prucetag was nearly four times that of Boller’s bridge, so the idea was scrapped.